-Make-up Policies
+Make up Policies

-- Clinical experiences (e.g., clinical, orientation, laboratory, and simulation): In the event of an absence (described in the section on attendance for learning experiences), students must make up the missed clinical time on a date and time scheduled by the Course Manager.
-In most cases, make-up clinical experiences will be in the same agency as the missed clinical.
-However, students should be prepared to complete the required clinical orientation if another clinical agency must be used for the make-up clinical day.
+- Clinical experiences (clinical, orientation, laboratory, and simulation): In the event of an excused absence (described in the section on attendance for learning experiences), students must make up the missed clinical time on a date and time scheduled the Course Manager.
+In most cases, make- up clinical experiences will be in the same agency as the missed clinical.
+However, students should be prepared to complete required clinical orientation if another clinical agency must be used.
 Students should also be prepared to make up clinical experiences on evenings and weekends.
-Students who fail to make up their clinical hours will be given an unsatisfactory rating on the final Clinical Evaluation Tool, which may result in a course failure. - In-Class Assignments: Class activities, quizzes, and assignments are - used to stimulate collaborative learning and deepen understanding of clinical concepts.
-Course Managers decide if these activities can be made up, regardless of the absence being excused or unexcused.
-Students are responsible for getting any learning/study materials for missed classes from their peers. - Exams: Students are required to take all tests/exams as scheduled.
+Students who fail to make up their clinical hours will be given an unsatisfactory rating on the Clinical Evaluation Tool, which may result in a course failure. - In Class Assignments: Class activities, quizzes, and assignments are used to stimulate collaborative learning and deepen understanding of clinical concepts.
+Course Managers decide if these activities can be made up, regardless of the absence being excused or unexcused. - Students are required to take all tests/exams as scheduled.
 In the event of an excused absence (described in the section on attendance for learning experiences), students will be offered a make-up examination.
-Make up exams will be at the discretion of the Course Manager but may include a typical exam format or question variations such as short answers, essay style, etc. Communication with the Course Manager regarding the make-up exam to be scheduled within one (1) week of the missed exam.
-The date for the make-up exam is at the Course Manager's discretion and in collaboration with the exam proctor.
-Any student who does not attempt to reschedule a make-up exam within one (1) week of the originally scheduled exam may receive a zero (0) for that exam.
+Make-up exams will be short answer or essay.
+Any student missing a test or exam without prior notification of the Course Manager will be given a zero on the missed exam.
+In the case of an excused absence, the student must initiate communication with the Course Manager regarding the make-up exam schedule within 1 week of the missed exam.
+The date for the make-up exam is at the Course Manager's discretion.
+Any student who makes no attempt to reschedule a make-up exam within 1 week may receive a zero for that exam.
 All unit examinations must be made up before the date of the final exam.
-If the final exam is missed due to an excused absence, the final exam will only be offered on the University's deferred examination date, which is typically just before the start of the next semester.
-If the final exam is deferred to the University's deferred examination date, the student will receive an incomplete (I) for the semester grade.
-The University grading policy will be followed related to correcting the incomplete.
+If the final exam is missed due to an excused absence, the final exam will only be offered on the University's deferred examination date, which is typically just prior to the start of the next semester.